KDE/kapidox/docs/metainfo_syntax.md

 irc: kde  # optional, overwrite group field, if both not defined, default to kde-devel
 mailinglist: mylib-dev  # optional, overwrite group field, if both not defined, default to kde-devel

-group_info: # optional, only once per group, the name is defined by the 'group' key above.
+group_info: # optional, only once per group
+  name: frameworks # optional, else the name is defined by the 'group' key above.
   fancyname: The KDE Frameworks
   maintainer: dfaure
   irc: kde-devel